Smithsonian Education Students

 SMITHSONIAN EDUCATION STUDENTS poses important art, science, and history questions and then gives kids the tools to explore them.
 If the solar system is the size of a fried egg, how big is our galaxy?
 Activities like Sizing up the Universe help kids make predictions about scale and checking them using math.
 How has the role of government during a national crisis changed since World War II?
 The Rationing During WWII activity lets kids use primary source materials to examine this and other big questions.

 Is it any good?

-In addition to excellent information about an incredibly diverse base of topics -- from African-American pioneering aviators to botany, Viking culture to mystery inventions -- this site also has sections for teachers and families.
-The images are bright, and the games and activities are highly engaging.
+In addition to information about an incredibly diverse base of topics -- from African-American pioneering aviators to botany, Viking culture to mystery inventions -- this site also has sections for teachers and families.
+The images are bright, and activities can be engaging.
 Some of the vocabulary and ideas may be too advanced for younger school-age kids without the help of a parent or teacher, but older kids can definitely navigate this site on their own.

 Families can talk about...